Phyllomedusa chaparroi

 Phyllomedusa chaparroi is a species of treefrog in the subfamily Phyllomedusinae endemic to Peru.
 Scientists have only seen it in two places.
+This frog has been observed between 537 and 650 meters above sea level.

 The adult male frog measures approximately 67.9 to 77.5 mm long in snout-vent length.
 This frog resembles Phyllomedusa camba very closely but the two species can be distinguished in nuclear and mitochondrial markers.

 The iris of the eye is red-brown in color with tiny, indistinct orange spots.

+This frog has been found in primary and secondary humid forest.
+Specimens were collected at night near temporary ponds.
+They were on plants .5-1.5 meters above the ground.
+The female frog lays her eggs in a foam nest situated on a leaf hanging over the water.
+When the eggs hatch, the tadpoles fall into the pond below.

+The International Union for Conservation of Nature has classified this frog as least concern because of its large range.